akce/chez-ncurses/README.md

 Note that LIBDIR must be in (library-directories).
 One way to add is by setting CHEZSCHEMELIBDIRS.

-The default install target will install source files, shared object files, and [whole program optimisation](https://cisco.github.io/ChezScheme/csug9.5/system.html#./system:s117) files to LIBDIR.
-Other targets exist that install source only (install-src) and objects only (install-so).
+The default install target will install source files, shared object files, and [whole program optimisation](https://cisco.github.io/ChezScheme/csug10.0/system.html#./system:s128) files to LIBDIR.
+It's also possible to do a source only install (via install-src).

-## Dependancies
+## Dependencies

-[ncurses] wide char version. eg, **libncursesw.so**.
+[ncurses] wide character version.

+These bindings will try and load [ncurses] in this order:
+- the shared library linked to the running [Chez Scheme] binary
+- libncursesw.so.6
+- libncurses.so.6

 [ncurses] is an optional dependancy of [Chez scheme] so chances are good that it's already installed on your system.
 If not, you'll need to install manually.